 Over the last couple years and particularly through COVID I partnered with an Ecommerce gift store in managing both paid search and paid social.
 COVID was difficult for a lot of businesses, especially for the brands that didn't already have an online presence, and those who did, competition increased greatly.
 While continuing to build an online presence for my client and managing paid search and Facebook and Instagram ads I was able increase conversion rate by 163% resulting in 60% more revenue 2020 vs. 2019.

 Drew has worked in the digital advertising space for over 5 years and started out as an intern for several marketing agencies after college which how he fell in love with the space.
 After graduating college in 2016 with a Bachelors' degree in Marketing, Drew worked for several large ad agencies on Fortune 500 clients before going off on his own in 2017.
-Since then Drew has helped many ECommerce brands both large and small start out and grow in the space across platforms such as Google and Facebook.
+Since then Drew has helped many ECommerce brands both large and small start out and grow in the space across digital advertising platforms such as Google and Facebook.

-Best Ecommerce Business Tools:
+Best Ecommerce Tools:

 As a marketer, you have various choices at your disposal for reaching new customers.
 It’s important to concentrate on the channels most suitable to produce a high income on investment (ROI).
 First, you need to know which type of marketing channels are possible and how they deliver results.
 Channels like search paid, and email gives access to the best marketing strategies for ROI.
 Focus on tactics within these channels because they can produce short and long-term profits.
 These digital or online channels cover strategies like email marketing, search engine optimization (SEO), and pay-per-click (PPC) advertising.